lmorg/murex/docs/user-guide/terminal-keys.md

 * Arrow keys, `left` and `right`: move the cursor forwards or backwards in line

-* Arrow keys, `up` and `down`: If the command line spans multiple lines on the screen then this will jump up or down to the next/previous line.
-When at the top or bottom line, the `up` or `down` keys will search through your history of past command lines
+* Arrow keys, `up` and `down`:
+  - If the command line spans multiple lines on the screen then this will jump up or down to the next/previous line.
+  - When at the top or bottom line, or the command line is only one line long, the `up` or `down` keys will search through your history of past command lines that are similar to your current command line.
+  - If your command line is empty, then the `up` or `down` keys will search through every command line in your history.

 * `alt`+`b`: jump backwards a word at a time (Emacs compatibility)
 * `ctrl`+`left`: jump backwards a word at a time (IBM keyboard layouts)